Dudleya ingens

 Dudleya ingens is a species of perennial succulent plant in the family Crassulaceae commonly known as the rock liveforever or Baja liveforever.
 A relatively large member of the genus Dudleya, this species has long green succulent leaves, and in April to June is characterized by pale yellow to white pink-tinged flowers topping tall, reddish inflorescences.
 It has a stem clothed densely with old, leathery leaves, and the inflorescence may be nodding, with the floral branches bearing the flowers tending to unfurl like the fronds of a fern.
-It is similar in appear to Dudleya brittonii, but differs in range and chromosome number.
+It is similar in appearance to Dudleya brittonii, but differs in range and chromosome number.
 This species is endemic to the state of Baja California in Mexico, being found from Santo Tomás to the southern coast of the state.

 Description

 As a member of the subgenus Dudleya, this species has a basal rosette with evergreen leaves and a flower with tight petals that form a tube.
 The stem (referred to as a caudex) is densely clothed with old leathery leaves, branching rarely.
 On top of the caudex is a rosette containing the vegetative leaves.
 There are up to 70 leaves, which are green or slightly glaucous.
 The floral stem is reddish and tall, with up to 30 bracts.
 The inflorescence is nodding in immaturity, and has terminal branches that may unfurl like a fern.
 The terminal branches have up to 20 flowers.
 The flowers have petals that are colored a pale yellow to white.